 Typically, when the insomnia has proven to cause enough discomfort, a patient will seek some form of help.
 Doctors will try to identify the cause and determine if it is medical or psychiatric in nature.
-Some of the treatments will be non-pharmacologic, while others will be medical in nature.2 Doctors may encourage proper “sleep hygiene”, which include sleeping enough (but not too much), exercising daily 4-5 hours before bed, keeping a regular sleep schedule, avoiding caffeine, alcohol, and cigarettes, adjusting the sleep environment, decreasing stress, and avoiding stimulating activities in the bedroom.3 There are also medications that may be prescribed; however, even traditional medical doctors note that medications work best with the behavioral changes.
-Sedatives can be addictive, and they can have serious side-effects.
-Some of the prescriptions include benzodiazepines, nonbenzodiazepines, Ramelteon (which stimulates melatonin receptors), antidepressants, and even over-the-counter medications, such as antihistamines (i.e., Benedryl), melatonin, and herbal remedies (i.e., Valerian).4
+Some of the treatments will be non-pharmacologic, while others will be medical in nature.2 Doctors may encourage proper “sleep hygiene”, which includes sleeping enough (but not too much), exercising daily 4-5 hours before bed, keeping a regular sleep schedule, avoiding caffeine, alcohol, and cigarettes, adjusting the sleep environment, decreasing stress, and avoiding stimulating activities in the bedroom.
+Stimulating activities include the use of devices with screens, such as a laptop, and sometimes even reading is too stimulating for some people.
+Additionally, waking activities, like using a smartphone, should not be performed in bed.
+The brain begins to associate the wakeful actions with the bed, making falling asleep in the same bed more difficult later.
+If sleep is difficult, staying in bed is not always the answer, either.
+Sometimes getting up, using the bathroom, or getting a drink gives the mind enough time to calm down and be ready to fall asleep when the patient goes back to bed.3 There are also medications that may be prescribed; however, even traditional medical doctors note that medications work best with the behavioral changes.
+Sedatives might be addictive, and they can have serious side-effects.
+Some of the prescriptions include benzodiazepines, nonbenzodiazepines, Ramelteon (which stimulates melatonin receptors), antidepressants, and even over-the-counter medications, such as antihistamines (i.e., Benadryl), melatonin, and herbal remedies (i.e., Valerian).4

 Chiropractors will, like many medical doctors, encourage prevention of insomnia by advocating proper “sleep hygiene”.
-Patients may prefer not to take habit-forming medications, and they may not be comfortable with side-effects of the pills.
+Patients may prefer not to take habit-forming medications, and they might not be comfortable with side-effects of the pills.
 For these patients, chiropractors may recommend natural products, such as melatonin, and chiropractic adjustments.
-“In a recent study of 221 chiropractic patients…98% recorded improved results with chiropractic versus those whose sleep patterns did not get better”.5 Chiropractors may also recommend an ergonomic pillow, a better mattress, avoiding “blue light” in the bedroom (from cell phones and televisions, for example) which affects melatonin, reducing distractions, and keeping the bedroom cool (between 67-72 degrees F).6 Regular chiropractic adjustments can also keep the body in proper alignment, which can reduce pain and lead to a more comfortable night’s rest.
+“In a recent study of 221 chiropractic patients…98% recorded improved results with chiropractic versus those whose sleep patterns did not get better”.5 Chiropractors could also recommend an ergonomic pillow, a better mattress, avoiding “blue light” in the bedroom (from cell phones and televisions, for example) which affects melatonin, reducing distractions, and keeping the bedroom cool (between 67-72 degrees F).6 Regular chiropractic adjustments will also keep the body in proper alignment, which could reduce pain and lead to a more comfortable night’s rest.